KULeuvenNeuromechanics/PredSim/README.md

 	- damping coefficient of muscles.
 Default is *0.01* [double].
 Used as damping value that is multiplied by the normalized muscle velocity, in the muscle velocity dependent term in calculation of normalized contractile element force of the muscle.
 - **S.misc.constant_pennation_angle**:
 	- specify if pennation angle of the muscles is supposed to stay constant (0 or 1).
 Default is *0* [double]
+- **S.misc.default_scaling_NLP**:
+	- Filename with table that contains scale factors for Qs, Qdots, Qdotdots, and Moments in its columns.
+The first column should contain the coordinate names for its corresponding row.
+Default is *''*, i.e. scale factors are derived from bounds. [char]
+- **S.misc.scaling_Qs**:
+	- cell array of name-value pairs of coordinate names and the scale factor for the optimisation variables corresponding to their position.
+- **S.misc.scaling_Qdots**:
+	- cell array of name-value pairs of coordinate names and the scale factor for the optimisation variables corresponding to their velocity.
+- **S.misc.scaling_Qdotdots**:
+	- cell array of name-value pairs of coordinate names and the scale factor for the optimisation variables corresponding to their acceleration.
+- **S.misc.scaling_moments**:
+	- cell array of name-value pairs of coordinate names and the scale factor for the constraint violation on their moment equilibrium.

 #### S.post_process